-Laken Riley murder: Jose Ibarra faces hearing as trial date looms
+Laken Riley murder: Jose Ibarra attends hearing as trial date looms

-Jose Ibarra, the man accused of killing a nursing student Laken Riley on the University of Georgia campus, is due in court in Athens on Friday for a motions hearing ahead of his scheduled trial next month.
+ATHENS, Ga. - Jose Ibarra, the man accused of killing a nursing student Laken Riley on the University of Georgia campus, was in court in Athens on Friday for a motions hearing ahead of his scheduled trial next month.
+The hearing was a full day of legal proceedings related to evidence in the case.

 Ibarra is charged with murder and other crimes in the February killing of Riley.
 A 10-count indictment accuses Ibarra of hitting the 22-year-old Augusta University College of Nursing student in the head, asphyxiating her and pulling up her clothing with the intent to sexually assault her.
 Ibarra pleaded not guilty to the charges.

-The judge is set to hear arguments on four motions Friday.
+The judge heard arguments on four motions Friday.
 Those include a motion by Ibarra’s attorneys to move the trial from Athens because of pretrial publicity and an attempt to have the peeping Tom charge tried separately because it involves a different alleged victim.
 His attorneys also are seeking to exclude some evidence and expert testimony.

 Jose Ibarra in court